vikiival/slides/dot-brno/slides.md

 ---

-# Your contribution matters
+# Your hacks matter

 <div grid="~ cols-2 gap-2" m="t-2">
 <div>

-<h3>We are looking forward to more collaborators on</h3>
+<h3>What can you hack on the hackhaton?</h3>

+- cross-chain search

+- mass minting for artists

-- music NFTs
+- analytics for NFTs

-- GLSL/shaders
+- token curated registry

-- on-chain art grifters

 - helping to shape our API/SDK for games